 Born and raised in the San Francisco Bay Area, Jessica Rugani traces her musical development from an early interest in piano, to a focus in clarinet and woodwind performance, as well as music composition.
 She earned degrees in music composition from New England Conservatory (M.M.
 2011) and California State University East Bay (B.A.
 2006).

 Jessica has long been interested in music instruction, both individual and in the classroom.
 She taught private music lessons in the Bay Area for nearly ten years to students aging from 5 to adult, on clarinet, saxophone, flute, bassoon, piano, and composition.
 Each lesson is tailored specifically to a student’s needs and ability level.
 She is also a lecturer for the music department at CSU East Bay’s Concord Campus.

-Jessica has worked with members of the San Francisco Symphony and the Kronos Quartet, and studied composition with Robert Carl and Michael Gandolfi, as well as clarinet with Diane Maltester and Joel Jaffe.
-She currently lives in Dublin with her husband while she completes her doctoral dissertation at the University of Hartford’s Hartt School.
+Mrs. Rugani has worked with members of the San Francisco Symphony and the Kronos Quartet, and studied composition with Robert Carl and Michael Gandolfi, as well as clarinet with Diane Maltester and Joel Jaffe.
+She is nearing completion of her doctoral dissertation at the University of Hartford’s Hartt School.